slyd0g/SwiftInMemoryLoading/README.md

 # SwiftInMemoryLoading

 Swift implementation of in-memory Mach-O execution.
-Tt should be noted that this is not truly file-less on macOS Monterey (see blogpost).
+It should be noted that this is not truly file-less on macOS Monterey (see blogpost).
 - ```./SwiftInMemoryLoading /full/path/to/binary arg1 arg2 arg3```